Discover the investigation, innovation, and impact of Design.

-- Be at least 16 years old by the program start date(to participate in the residential program).
+- Be at least 16 years old by the program start date.

 - Be a current sophomore or junior in high school at the time of application submission.

 - Have an academic average of B (3.0/4.0) or better.

 Previous experience in art or design is NOT required.